 The most captivating moment for me was when we viewed Michelangelo’s Pieta, the marble structure of Mary holding the body of Jesus in her arms after the crucifixion.
 It was a personal moment for me.
 I just stared in awe for quite a while.
 As a grieving mother, I felt the anguish she felt.
 It really hit home.
 Okay, no more tears!

 We continued shopping in many local shops for souvenirs (needed to bring the family souvenirs).
 We enjoyed our walk and just took in every detail of the building’s architecture and cobblestone streets.
 The Colosseum is one of the most impressive structure I have ever seen.
 It is mesmerizing even with all the scaffolds around it (it was being meticulously cleaned).

 That night we ate at Restaurante Gli Angeletti a small restaurant located at Via dell Angeletto and very close to the hotel.
-We chose to sit at their outdoor terrace.
+We chose to sit on their outdoor terrace.
 The weather was perfect for it.
-Besides the appetizer and drinks, we had Spaghtetti a la Carbonara; a delicious blend of bacon, egg yolks and pecorino cheese at a price of 9.00€ and Spaghetti Pomodoro with fresh tomatoes and basil for 8.00€.
+Besides the appetizer and drinks, we had Spaghetti a la Carbonara; a delicious blend of bacon, egg yolks, and pecorino cheese at a price of 9.00€ and Spaghetti Pomodoro with fresh tomatoes and basil for 8.00€.
 It was delicious, the service was great, and it was priced moderately.
-I highly recommend Restaurante Gli Angeletti.
+I highly recommend Ristorante Gli Angeletti

 What are your thoughts about Rome?
 If you’ve been to Rome, any other recommendations that I missed?
 If you haven’t visited Rome, is it a place you’d visit?